Why do they do the interview?

 Can you resonate with the above thoughts?
 Yes?
 Well, you are not alone!

 Over the years, Panel interviews have become an important component of the recruitment processes of many companies and organizations.
-For companies, it lets them judge a candidate on a number of parameters in one go.
+For companies, it lets them judge a candidate on several parameters in one go.
 For candidates, a panel interview means a round or two less before the final selection (Good news!).

 However, one needs a specialized and sharp approach to tackle a panel interview.